 Of course, wheel bearings don’t always go bad on their own.
 They can have a little help from various incidents that could arise.
 These are things that could prematurely damage your wheel bearings before old age strikes them.

-Below are the top 5 causes of damaged and noisy wheel bearings.
+Here are five of the most common causes of damaged and noisy wheel bearings.

-Tires Not Balanced – Part of any good car maintenance routine is to get your tires balanced.
+Part of any good car maintenance routine is to get your tires balanced.
 Otherwise, certain wheel bearings will endure more pressure and stress than other wheel bearings of the car.
 This will cause them to wear out faster and become noisy and damaged.
-You need to keep your tires balanced to avoid this from happening.
+You need to keep your wheels balanced to avoid this from happening.